 Lower Derwent Forecast

-Tuesday Partly cloudy.
-Slight (30%) chance of a shower near the coast in the morning and afternoon.
-Areas of fog in the early morning.
-Winds NW/SW 15 to 20 km/h becoming light early in the morning.
+Sunday Partly cloudy.
+Slight (30%) chance of a shower in the morning and afternoon.
+Winds W/NW 15 to 25 km/h becoming light during the evening.

 Lower Derwent Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||13||24||80%||1-5mm||Nil||N 19||50||WNW 25||38|

 This year is set to be the hottest on record, due to a strong El Nino season and global warming, the World Meteorological Organisation (WMO) says.

 'Weather nerd' and social media celebrity joins Victoria's list of unsung Bureau of Meteorology heroes

 Jono Ingram might refer to himself as a 'weather nerd', but to Donald locals in western Victoria, he is an online celebrity.